Cave of Horrors: Chalcolithic child burial

 The partially mummified 6000-year-old remains of a child, probably a girl aged between 6 and 12, were found in March 2021 under two flat stones in a shallow pit grave with the help of CT (CAT) scan.
 The burial dates to the Chalcolithic period.
 The child had been buried in a fetal position and covered with a cloth resembling a small blanket, wrapped around its head and chest, but not its feet.
 According to the Israel Antiquities Authority the burial was found along with 2,000-year-old Dead Sea scrolls.
 Fragments were Greek translations of the books of Nahum and Zechariah from the Book of the 12 Minor Prophets.
 The only text written in Hebrew was the name of God.

+Neolithic basket

+A 10,500 year old neolithic era basket was discovered in the cave.
+It is made by weaving.
+The basket, described by the Israel Antiquities Authority as the world's oldest intact woven basket, was preserved due to the desert's arid climate.
+It could hold around 90-100 liters and dates to the Pre-pottery Neolithic period, predating the Dead Sea scrolls found.